nbnuk/dwca-uksi/README.md

-# dwca-bie
+# dwca-uksi
-Scripts for creating DWCA for loading into BIE replacement
+Scripts for creating Darwin Core Archive from data from the UK Species Inventory for loading into the Atlas' search indexes.